xwzliang/video-analyzer/readme.md

 If you want to use OpenRouter instead of Ollama:

-*Currently you can use llama 3.2 11b vision for free, and the default config uses this version automatically!*
+*Currently you can use llama 3.2 11b vision for free by adding :free to the model in default_config

 1. Get an API key from [OpenRouter](https://openrouter.ai)
 2. Either: